rust-lang/rfcs/text/0000-standard-lazy-types.md

 }
 ```

-It is possible because, while `OnceCell` needs block for full API, its internal state can be implemented as a single `AtomicUsize`, so the `core` part does not need to know about blocking.
+It is possible because, while `OnceCell` needs blocking for full API, its internal state can be implemented as a single `AtomicUsize`, so the `core` part does not need to know about blocking.
 It is unclear if this API would be significantly useful.
 In particular, the guarantees of non-blocking `set` are pretty weak, and are not enough to implement the `Lazy` wrapper.

+While it is possible to implement blocking in `#[no_std]` via a spin lock, we explicitly choose not to do so.
+Spin locks are a sharp tool, which should only be used in specific circumstances (namely, when you have full control over thread scheduling).
+`#[no_std]` code might end up in user space applications with preemptive scheduling, where unbounded spin locks are inappropriate.

 ## Poisoning